Sinusitis

 Diagnosis

-Your doctor will first ask about your symptoms and then gently tap and press certain parts of your face with their hands to see if it hurts.
-A tube-like device with a small lamp on it () can be used to take a closer look at the inside of your nose and see whether the membranes are swollen, for instance.
+The doctor will first ask about your symptoms and then gently tap and press certain parts of your face with their hands to see if it hurts.
+A thin tube-like device with a small lamp on it () can be used to take a closer look at the inside of your nose and see whether the membranes are swollen, for instance.
 In rare cases, a sample of the secretions is taken and tested for germs in a lab.
 This is done by inserting a probe into the nose.
 If the sample isn't enough to provide a clear or if there are signs of complications, a (CT) scan or ultrasound scan can be done.

 It can be helpful to do an allergy test in chronic sinusitis.
 This is because chronic sinusitis often occurs together with an .